uditpramanik/Chess-Project_Python/README.md

 •	The final image was exported with the same file name as the input file but under .png format.The  generated image can be found in the same directory as the one with the Python program used.

 •	Additionally a colour scheme was provided at  beginning of the program as an option to be chosen from.

+The main code can be found in the .py(Python file) Final_Project.py

+Additional Instruction can be found in the file Readme_Git.pdf